Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

-Symbolic execution of field assignments first evaluates the right-hand side expression $e$ to the symbolic value $t$ with the current state $\sigma_1$ and \predicate{eval}.
+Symbolic execution of field assignments first evaluates the right-hand side expression $e$ to the symbolic value $t$.
 Any field reads in $e$ are either directly or optimistically verified using $\sigma_1$.
 Then, the resulting state $\sigma_2$ must establish write access to $x.f$ in \predicate{consume}, \ie $\gphiImplies{\sigma_2}{\phiAcc{x.f}}$.
-The call to \predicate{consume} also removes the field chunk for $\phiAcc{x.f}$ from $\sigma_2$ (if it is in there) resulting in $\sigma_3$.
+Calling \predicate{consume} also removes the field chunk for $\phiAcc{x.f}$ from $\sigma_2$ (if it is in there) resulting in $\sigma_3$.
 Therefore, the call to \predicate{produce} can safely add a fresh field chunk for $\phiAcc{x.f}$ alongside $x.f = t$ to $\sigma_3$ before it is passed to the continuation $Q$.
-Under the hood, run-time checks are collected where required for soundness and passed to $Q$.
+Under the hood, run-time checks are collected and passed to $Q$.

-The method call rule evaluates the arguments $\overline{e}$ to symbolic values $\overline{t}$, consumes the method precondition (substituting arguments with $\overline{t}$) and making sure the origin is set properly for check and branch condition insertion, havocs existing assumptions about the variables being assigned to, produces knowledge from the postcondition, and finally continues after resetting the origin to none.
-A more in-depth explanation is in the supplementary material, along with the other \predicate{exec} rules.
+The method call rule evaluates the arguments $\overline{e}$ to symbolic values $\overline{t}$, consumes the method precondition (substituting arguments with $\overline{t}$) while making sure the origin is set properly for check and branch condition insertion, havocs existing assumptions about the variables being assigned to, produces knowledge from the postcondition, and finally continues after resetting the origin to none.
+An in-depth explanation is in the Appendix, along with the other \predicate{exec} rules and \predicate{equi-imp} definition.

+Note that while \gviper treats predicates iso-recursively in all other cases, it makes an exception when consuming preconditions at method calls (and loop invariants before entering loops), which can be seen in the \ttt{if-then} in the method call rule (\fig~\ref{fig:exec-rules-partial}).
+If \gviper determines the precondition (invariant) is equi-recursively imprecise, then it will conservatively remove all the heap chunks from both symbolic heaps and make the state imprecise after the consume.
+This exception ensures the static verification semantics in \gviper lines up with the equi-recursive, dynamic verification semantics encoded by \gvc (describe in \S\ref{sec:c0-runtime-checks}) such that \gco is sound.
+Interestingly, \citet{wise2020gradual}'s gradual verifier does not need this special case, because it does not optimize run-time checks with statically available information.
+Once optimization is introduced, the semantics across the two systems need to be more tightly integrated to ensure soundness. \citet{zimmerman2024sound} alerted us to this issue and proposed the aforementioned solution.